Szymi611/CyberLab/README.md

 # CyberLab - BScThesis

-Educational application for learning and testing web vulnerabilities (XSS, CSRF, SQL Injection, Phishing, Open Redirect).
+Educational application for learning and testing web vulnerabilities (XSS, CSRF, SQL Injection, Phishing, Open Redirect) and methodologies for them with a Interactive Penetration Test module.

 ## Project Purpose
 This project was created as part of a BSc thesis.
 It allows users to: